-How to turn off Bing Safe Search?
+How to change Bing Settings to turn off Bing Safe Search?
 Bing is Microsoft’s new search engine, but the strict filters may be blocking valid text content you need to surf.
 How can you change the Bing safe search preferences from Strict to Moderate in India and many other countries, or turn on Strict filters in countries where the safe filter is set to moderate.

 If you do not see a safe search preference option on that page, it means Strict Safe Search is enabled by default in your region.
 The Strict Filter will remove all explicit text, images, and videos from your search results.
 Here is what typically will happen when you search for blocked terms

 If you check the Google Safe search settings, they are set to Moderate Filtering by default, which means block bad images only.
 But the Bing settings are set to Strict if the option is not available in your country.
 So your text results are also filtered.

 To change the Bing settings options, you can change the country.
 Click on the country in the top right corner and select “United States – English”, or you can directly select US as your country.
 Now you can again go to Extras > Preferences and you will have the moderate safe search option selected by default, which will filter bad images and videos, but not text, from your search results.

 On the other hand, if you are in the US or other countries where moderate filters are on, you can go to Extras > Preferences and change your filter to Strict, which will stop all types of offensive content in one go.
 This is a good idea if children are surfing the web and you do not wish to get surprised by offensive search results slipping through filters.
 Bing also lets you report websites with adult content, if they are entering your search results with the strict filter on.

 Microsoft has updated their blog on the safe search issues and informs that the filters are on by default and if you need to turn it off, you need to confirm you are over 18 years.

 Update: Microsoft advises you can add